phalkemm159/MNIST-Digit-Classifier-Web/readme.md

 Draw a digit on the canvas and click Predict!

 ## 🌐 Deployment
-This app is deployed at:
+This app is deployed at : Railway
+Link
 https://mnist-digit-classifier-project.up.railway.app/
-Railway

 ## 📦 Dependencies
 Flask